axeljacobs/btrfs-snap/README.md

 Features:

-* can snapshot inside of the filesystem or rooted in a base directory
+* can snapshot inside the filesystem or rooted in a base directory
 * can purge old snapshots when too many exist
 * can keep multiple snapshot schedules for the same filesystem